biosimulations/biosimulations/docs/users/faqs.md

 Second, runBioSimulations can only execute SED-ML files that involve model formats, modeling frameworks, and simulation algorithms that are supported by at least one of the standardized simulation tools in the BioSimulators registry.
 Presently, the standardized simulation tools support multiple formats, multiple frameworks, and over 40 algorithms.
 Going forward, we aim to expand this by working with the community to develop standardized interfaces for additional simulation tools and submitting them to BioSimulators.

 Third, runBioSimulations has limited ability to execute SED-ML documents that deviate from the specifications of the COMBINE/OMEX archive and SED-ML formats.
-In practice, this is the most significant limitation because some simulation tools produce SED-ML files which deviate from the specifications of SED-ML and because most of the existing SED-ML files at SED-ML.org and in model repositories such as BioModels deviate from the specifications of SED-ML.
+In practice, this is the most significant limitation because some simulation tools produce SED-ML files which deviate from the specifications of SED-ML and because most of the existing SED-ML files in model repositories such as BioModels deviate from the specifications of SED-ML (note, we are worked with the BioModels and other teams to correct these issues).
 Below is a list of known issues which prevent runBioSimulations from executing many SED-ML files.

 - Broken model references: The model sources in SED-ML files in some repositories such as BioModels are different from the actual locations of the model files.
 - Missing namespace definitions: Most simulation tools do not define URIs for the namespace prefixes used in XPath targets for model variables.
 Most existing SED-ML files at SED-ML.org and in model repositories also lack definitions of these namespace prefixes.
 - Missing attributes: Some simulation tools produce SED-ML files that are missing required attributes.
 - Invalid attribute values: Some simulation tools produce SED-ML files that have invalid values of some attributes.
 - Non-unique identifiers: Some simulation tools produce SED-ML files that have multiple elements with the same identifier.
 In such cases, references to these elements cannot be resolved.
-- Broken references: Some simulation tools produce SED-ML files that have broken references (e.g., no instance of sed:model has an id attribute equal to the value of the modelReference attribute of a sed:task).
+- Broken references: Some simulation tools produce SED-ML files that have broken references (e.g., no instance of `sedml:model` has an id attribute equal to the value of the modelReference attribute of a `sedml:task`).
 - Invalid XPaths to model variables: Some simulation tools produce SED-ML files that do not have correct XPaths to variables in models.
 Most frequently, this is because some simulation tools confuse the ids and names of model elements.
 - Incorrect KiSAO ids for algorithms: Some simulation tools produce SED-ML files that indicate different algorithms than what the simulation tool actually used to execute the simulation.
 - Inconsistent plot axes: Some simulation tools produces SED-ML files where curves in the same plot have mixed (linear and log) x, y, and/or z axes.